chriswegmann/prometheon-restapi-azure/README.md

 Starting with the python-rest-api hello world, upgrading step-by-step

+### 04.March 2018

-- 04.02 The "full-blown" API does not work. going back to the "hello, world" version
+The "full-blown" API does not work. going back to the "hello, world" version

-Commit: "back to hello-world in main.py" --> not importing anything from resources
+- Commit: "back to hello-world in main.py" --> not importing anything from resources

+Doesn't work on Azure (works on localhost).
+Removing all imports (from resources, API, etc.).

+- Commit: "removed imports from resources, ..."
+THIS WORKS!

+-